Jean-Nicolas Démeunier

-Jean-Nicolas Démeunier (sometimes Desmeuniers) (/fr/; 15 March 1751 – 2 February 1814) was a French author and politician.
+Jean-Nicolas Démeunier (sometimes Desmeuniers) (/fr/; 15 March 1751 – 2 February 1814) was a French writer and politician.

 Biography

 Démeunier was born in Nozeroy in the department of Jura.
 He is the author of several historical essays, political and moral, and many translations of English travel books.

 He attended his studies in his home province before his literary abilities earned him the attention of the royal court.
 Démeunier was appointed Royal Censor and secretary to "Monsieur", the Louis XVIII, who was the brother of King Louis XVI, and the King of France after the Restoration, an event that occurred only months after Démeunier's death.

 French Revolution

 Supporter of the French Revolution, he was elected (16 May 1789) by the Third Estate of the city of Paris to the Estates General with 133 votes.
 When the conservative members of the Constitutional Committee resigned mid-September 1789, he was one of the deputies selected to replace them.
 He served a turn as President (22 December 1789 – 3 January 1790) of the National Assembly.

 It was as a member of the Constitutional Committee that Démeunier had the biggest impact.
 He presented to the Assembly on behalf of the Committee a report (7 March 1791) on the need for the ministerial responsibility, and later declared support (26 August 1791) for the eligibility of the members of the royal family to hold elective office.
 He would also promote the organization of the jury and the Court of Cassation.

 After the session, Demeunier was elected administrator of the city of Paris (7 November 1791), but he resigned immediately in protest of the election of Jerome Pétion as mayor.

 He fled to the United States during the Reign of Terror.